 – Dr. Nicolas Cohen, D.D.S., M.s., Ph.
 D., Paris, France

 T-Scan is a digital occlusal analysis system consisting of a patented sensor, USB-based handle, and proprietary software that reveals the level and timing of force on individual teeth and the stability of the patient’s bite.

 A recent clinical study found that 94% of dentists struggle to pinpoint occlusion using articulating paper alone1.
 Adopting T-Scan in conjunction with paper gives you clear 2D and 3D representations of occlusal forces as well as valuable timing data, so you no longer need to rely on guesswork to evaluate occlusion.

-Today, integrating T-Scan into your dental practice is easier than ever with the help of our new training curriculum, a series of online and classroom workshops designed to give dentists the tools they need to use T-Scan in clinical applications.
+Today, integrating T-Scan into your dental practice is easier than ever with the help of our new T-Scan Product Training program.

 Our experienced trainers teach clinicians and staff members to take proper bite force readings and how-to communicate the value of digital occlusal analysis technology to patients.
 This gives you more time to focus on interpreting the data and planning better treatment outcomes.